alanng10/Lang/Docue/a.md

 Lang is applicable to any info.

+Lang is applicable to where info is applicable.

 Lang is composed of characters and language compound rules.

 Lang has characters that are 26 upper case English letters, 26 lower case English letters, 10 number digits and other sign characters.